Kashif-4478/Currency-converter-App/README.md

 # Currency-converter-App
-An application for converting currencies using vanilla js
+An application for interconverting currencies using vanilla js